 The Salt Marsh and Shearwater Flyer Trails section of the Trans Canada Trail is a multi-use linked trails system on a former railbed.

-The rail trail starts at Department of National Defence Shearwater (passing through the Aviation Museum) and travels out to the end of the trailhead for the Salt Marsh Trail at the Cole Harbour Heritage Park (Bissett Road).
+The rail trail starts at Department of National Defence Shearwater (passing by the Aviation Museum) and travels out to join the Salt Marsh Trail and the Cole Harbour Heritage Park at 805 Bissett Road.

-This is an ideal route for touring on bicycles – it is level, safe and can also take cyclists to city bike routes and other destinations such as ferry terminals, Fishermen’s Cove and McNabs Island.
+This is an ideal route for touring on bicycles – it is level, safe and linked to city bike routes and other destinations such as ferry terminals, Fishermen’s Cove and McNabs Island.

-The trails are 7 km inland and 6.5 km on a causeway through the Cole Harbour salt marsh offering wonderful views, interpretive signage, and abundant wildlife.
-Salt marshes are a graceful intermingling of land, freshwater and a twice daily flood of salt water.
+The trails are 10.3 km inland and 3.2 km on a causeway through the Cole Harbour salt marsh, offering wonderful views, interpretive signage, and abundant wildlife.
+Salt marshes are a graceful intermingling of land, freshwater and a twice-daily flood of salt water.